SilvanVR/DX/README.md

 Graphics API independent game engine written from scratch in C++

 Features:
- - highly flexible rendering pipeline
+ - Highly flexible rendering pipeline
- - graphics api independant rendering engine with d3d11 and vulkan (VEZ Wrapper)
+ - Graphics api independant rendering engine with d3d11 and vulkan (VEZ Wrapper)
+  > Own custom shaders files using markup language for API independent development and hot reloading
- - virtual reality
+ - Virtual reality support
  - Minecraft Clone with infinite world generation using multithreading (playable in VR!)

  For a full list of planned features or current state take a look at: